gatariee/ACG-CA2/README.md

         - The receiver will hash the data and compare it with the message digest
         - If the message digest does not match, the data is tampered with
     - Issues Solved:
-        - If any data is tampered with, the message digest will not match
+        - If any data is tampered with, the message digest will not match.
-        - The data is not accepted
+            - The receiving party will know that the data is tampered with
-        - Integrity is restored
+            - Integrity of data in transit is restored
 - Non-repudiation
     - Problem:
         - The client and server can not verify the identity of each other
         - An attacker can impersonate the client or server
+        - Non-repudiation of data in transit is compromised (client and server)
     - Solution:
         - We will solve this by using a self-signed certificate
         - The client and server generate their own public/private key pair